Aycakan/MB-Internet-Docstring/README.md

 # Possible Errors

-**1) Different Websites as url:**
+**1) Different Websites as the url:**

 The script is specifically designed for this website: http://www.mind-and-brain.de/people/doctoral-alumni/.
 For this reason, changing the url could result in confusing outputs or errors.

-Changing the url could result in a NameError as table headers are unique for different urls:
+Changing the url could raise a NameError as table headers are unique for different websites:

 ```console
 NameError: Provided keys "[...]" are not table headers from the website.